microsoft/pxt-mkc/README.md

 ln -s ../../../makecode/built .
 ```

-Once you have it all set up, open VScode in `vscode` folder and in the debugger pane say "Launch extension".
+Once you have it all set up, start VSCode (in the root directory of this repo) and in the debugger pane click "Launch extension".

 ### Building vsix